-The 2020 HTRS Mentored Research Award (MRA) Program provides financial support for qualified fellows or junior attending/junior faculty (MDs or DOs) pursuing clinical, translational, or basic science research projects in hemostasis and/or thrombosis under the guidance of an experienced mentor.
-Since the program’s inception in 2007, HTRS has awarded nearly $7.2 million for 46 Mentored Research Awards.
+The HTRS MRA Program provides grants for fellows or junior attending/junior faculty pursuing careers in clinical, translational, or basic science research in hemostasis or thrombosis under the guidance of an experienced mentor or mentors.
+Since the Program’s inception in 2007, HTRS has awarded more than $9 million in grant support for 62 Mentored Research Award recipients.

 The goals of the HTRS MRA Program are to:

 - Increase the number of skilled physician-scientists and investigators in the U.S. and Canadian medical workforce dedicated to long-term research careers in classical hematology

 - Support innovative research by pairing talented, promising young early-career physician-scientists and investigators with experienced mentors, many of whom are recognized leaders in clinical and/or basic science research in hemostasis and thrombosis

 - Provide trainees and junior faculty in the U.S. or Canada an accessible “on-ramp” into either the NIH or CIHR research pipeline by funding initial research programs that can spark and support K-award applications (or equivalent)

 - Upon completion of a project funded by the MRA Program, the recipient should be ready to apply for a larger-scale grant to expand their research such as a K08 or K23 from the National Institutes of Health (NIH) in the U.S. or the equivalent from another agency such as the Canadian Institutes of Health Research (CIHR)

 - Eligible applicants must hold an MD, MD/PhD, PhD, DO, MBBS, or an equivalent medical degree.